MuseTag/musetag.github.io/99-specifications.md

 The more `@` signs, the less important the entity is considered.
 This hierarchy is optional and only affects how tools may display or prioritize entities; it does not change the core semantics of the text.

+**Hierarchy persistence:**
+The hierarchy level is global: once an entity is declared as secondary or minor, it keeps that status everywhere in the text, even if referenced with fewer `@`.

 **Definition:**
 An entity is a meaningful element in your story—like a character, place, or object—that is described, referred to repeatedly, and helps structure the narrative.